Zenith4444/discord-bot-pirates/README.md

 # Discord-bot-management-pirates
-Current version : 1.1
+Current version : 1.1.2

 Status : Still on progress ( still figuring out shit )

-hotfix :
+whats new :
-- some space errors in code , making the main code not usable sometimes
-- changed loading names idk
+- deafen code for my bot . it can be used for normal person too

 My Discord : Cleve#3367